What Is Schizophrenia?

 Cognitive behavioral therapy (CBT) is another common type of therapy used to treat co-occurring schizophrenia and addiction.
 CBT helps the patient identify specific behaviors or ways of thinking that contribute to their addiction, as well as their schizophrenia.
 It can also help patients learn to manage symptoms of schizophrenia, such as auditory hallucinations, that may persist even when taking antipsychotic medications.

-Recovery from schizophrenia and addiction is 100 percent achievable.
-If you or a loved one is suffering from co-occurring disorders, please call us today for help finding a dual diagnosis treatment program.
+Recovery from schizophrenia and addiction is possible.
+If you or a loved one is suffering from co-occurring disorders, contact a treatment provider for help finding a treatment program.

 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.
 Jeffrey’s mission is to educate and inform the public on addiction issues and help those in need of treatment find the best option for them.